 Call us hasty, but Nurburgring lap records might be getting too niche.
 Gone are the days where one car would claim to be the fastest production car to lap the ‘Ring and that’d be that.
-Now, there’s the fastest front-wheel-drive car (the ridiculously hardcore two-seat Renault Megane RS Trophy-R), the fastest four-door (Mercedes-AMG GT 63 S) and the fastest SUV (Audi RS Q8), plus plenty of others.
+Now, there’s the fastest front-wheel-drive car (the ridiculously hardcore two-seat Renault Megane RS Trophy-R), the fastest four-seater (Mercedes-AMG GT 63 S) and the fastest SUV (Audi RS Q8), plus plenty of others.

 Porsche has decided it wants another Nordschleife lap record, so it’s pushed the new Panamera to its limits to set the, ahem, highly coveted award of the fastest executive car.
 If this is where we’re heading, you might soon be reading about the Nurburgring’s fastest van-based MPV or something.